 BTW this bench comes and goes a lot.
 If it’s out of stock, look at this bench guide for more ideas.

-You have a few options for a pull-up bar.
+You have a couple options for a pull-up bar.
 Of course, the easiest solution is if your budget allows you to buy a squat stand like the Rogue S-2 from above; this way you have the pull-up bar built into the rack.

 The second best option is to buy a dedicated wall or ceiling-mounted pull-up bar.
 There are some very nice ones out there for right around $100 or so.
-When installed correctly, these bars are solid and secure and you’ll be able to do chins, hang gymnastic rings, and even kip.
+When installed correctly, these bars are solid and secure and you’ll be able to do chin ups, hang gymnastic rings, and even kip.
 I’ll show you one of the better models below.

 The last option is to DIY your own pull-up bar.
 This can be done for about $40 (there are tons of guides available online.)
 If you’re really lucky, you’ve already got a pull-up solution of some sort; maybe exposed rafters, gymnastic rings, a doorway pull-up bar, a large tree, whatever.
 However you do it, don’t skip out on the pulls/chins.